robertdavidgraham/heartleech/README.md

 A big feature of this program is that it is conclusive as to whether a target is "SAFE" or "VULNERABLE".
 Otherwise, the target is marked "INCONCLUSIVE".
+Instead of a single target, you can use `--scanlist <filename>` to read from a file.
+Instead of the default port, you can scan different ports, such as `www.google.com:25`.
+You can specify a range of IPv4 addresses by using a dash, such as `10.0.0.0-10.0.0.255`.
+Scanning a lot of addresses can be slow, so you can use lots of threads, such as `--threads 100`.

 Here is an example of dumping bleed information: